 7. After 12 continuous months employment, where a physician certifies that a professional staff member is unable to resume duties after exhausting all accumulated sick and annual leave, the professional staff member may petition for, and may be granted, with the approval of the President extended salaried sick leave.
 Approval may be given only if the funding source permits payment of extended salaried sick leave.
-An additional three calendar months may be granted to employees continuously employed for more than twelve months and up to twenty-four months; an additional six calendar months may be granted to employees continuously employed for more than twenty-four months and up to thirty six months; and an additional twelve calendar months plus one calendar month for each full year of employment with the NSHE may be granted to employees continuously employed for more than thirty-six months.
-An eligible employee may initially request less extended salaried sick leave than authorized under this policy, or may be granted less than the maximum amount of time authorized.
-The lifetime maximum, which may be granted to an employee, is twelve calendar months plus one calendar month for each full year of employment with the NSHE.
+An additional three calendar months may be granted to employees continuously employed for more than twelve months and up to twenty-four months; an additional six calendar months may be granted to employees continuously employed for more than twelve months; and an additional twelve calendar months plus one calendar month for each full year of employment with the NSHE may be granted to employee may initially request less extended salaried sick leave than authorized under this policy, or may be granted less than the maximum amount of time authorized.
+The lifetime maximum, which may be granted to an employee, is twelve

+Rev. 283 (03/19) Title 4, Chapter 3, Page 21 calendar months plus one calendar month for each full year of employment with the NSHE.
 During extended salaried sick leave, no annual or sick leave shall be earned.
 If at the end of the extension period a physician certifies that the professional staff member is still unable to resume duties, the appointment shall be terminated.
 Where employment shall be terminated under these circumstances, the provision of Title 2, Chapter 6 of the Board of Regent's Handbook shall not apply.